arunabellgutteramesh/EnergyConsumptionBigDataAnalysisWithBigquery/README.md

 Used Tableau Public for visualisation.

-# Front-end
+# AngularJS

-Used Angular JS MVC to display the front end.
+Used Angular JS MVC to display the front-end.